British Apples and Pears

 British Apples and Pears is the national trade body in the UK for the apple industry.

+Former organisations

+The Apple and Pear Development Council was formed from December 15 1966, from efforts by Mr FJ French, a Kent apple grower.
+This organisation was an industrial development board, created under the rules of the Industrial Organisation and Development Act 1947.
+It levied 30s each year, until 1970, when it rose to 60s.

+Spring frosts had limited production in the 1960s, but 1964 had a full amount of around 580,000 tons.
+A typical yearly amount was 550,000 tons, of which 300,000 tons would be dessert apples, which could include 200,000 tons of Cox's Orange Pippin.
+The council was officially dissolved in November 1989.

+In the late 1970s, John Palmer, 4th Earl of Selborne was commissioned to produce an important report on French apple imports.
+This important report in February 1980 of the Top Fruit Working Group, had many searching recommendations.
+One of the recommendations was to look more deeply at scientific research.
+The Apple and Pear Development Council, through having other different interests of a commercial nature, had not been able to conduct enough valid scientific research, so it was decided to dissolve the APDC, and English Apples and Pears would take over this trade promotion of the apple and pear industry.
+This function had been mostly what the APDC had previously been able to do.

+The APDC's scientific research was replaced by the Apple and Pear Research Council (APRC) in December 1989, which was dissolved in April 2003, to become part of the Horticultural Development Council, which became part of the AHDB in 2008.
+This became AHDB Horticulture, until discontinued in April 2022.

 History

 The organisation began in Kent in the early 1990s.

 In April and May 1997, severe frosts damaged orchards, giving the worst crop since 1934.
 Instead of 300,000 tonnes, output was expected at around 150,000 tonnes.

 In 2010 it represented around 400 growers across country.

 In 2014, the UK was the 39th largest producer of apples in the world.
 It produced 202,900 tonnes in 2012, down by half from 416,200 tonnes twenty five years before.
 Two-thirds of the nation's requirement for apples are imported; much of this is frozen for 12 months or more.
 The food industry is Britain's largest manufacturing industry, employing 1 in 8 people.
 In the 1970s and 1980s the EEC gave funding to British farmers for the removal of orchards.
 The lowest point of the British apple industry was 2003, with 143,900 tonnes produced.

 Since 2010 British industry advertising could not claim any health benefits of apples, if not approved by the European Food Safety Authority (EFSA).